 Household Benefit Payment

-How much will LIHEAP/ECAP pay if my client is eligible?
+How much will the Energy Assistance pay if the client is eligible?

 On winter/summer assistance, the benefit payment amount depends on the household’s size, type of fuel, and income.
 Please refer to the latest Appendix-C-7-A for additional information.
-LIHEAP payments are made for utility expenses, deposits, and reconnect charges applicable to the household’s main source of home energy.
+Energy Assistance payments are made for utility expenses, deposits, and reconnect charges applicable to the household’s main source of home energy.

 How much refillable fuel can eligible clients receive?

-Eligible households that indicate they about to run out of fuel and use alternative fuel such as propane canister, or gas for a generator can receive up to maximum benefit of $125.
+Eligible households that indicate they are about to run out of fuel and use alternative fuel such as propane canister, gas for a generator, or firewood can receive the minimum amount required to resolve the crisis for one month up to the maximum benefit.

 Eligibility